christian-cleberg/cleberg.net/content/blog/2022-06-16-terminal-lifestyle.md

 ## Text-Based Simplicity

-I've detailed my views on web-based minimalism and related topics, in other posts throughout the years, such as JavaScript/CSS bloat slowing down websites that are essentially a text document.
+I've detailed my views on web-based minimalism and related topics in other posts throughout the years; e.g., JavaScript/CSS bloat slowing down websites that are essentially a text document.
 However, I have never really expanded beyond talking about the web and describing how I focus on minimalizing distractions in other digital environments.